 When filming testimonial videos, there are a few video testimonial best practices to remember.

-It goes without saying, using a robust video testimonial software is a must have for this process.
+It goes without saying, that using robust video testimonial software is a must-have for this process.

 First, ensure you have permission from the person being interviewed to use their likeness in the video.